Kotlin/kotlin-js-inspection-pack-plugin/README.md

 If you encounter any issues with the inspections in the plugin, please report them in our issue [tracker](https://youtrack.jetbrains.com/newIssue?project=KT).
-For problems with Kotlin/JS, please report them by submitting a ticket in the official Kotlin YouTrack.
+For problems with Kotlin/JS, please report them the same way.

 ## Further reading